-- This card represents the querent and their attitude towards cards #1 and #2.
+- This card represents the reader and their attitude towards cards #1 and #2.

-- The external influences, the places and people which influence the topic.
+- The external influences, the places, and people that influence the topic.

-- This card is the querent’s expectations; what is secretly hoped for or feared.
+- This tarot card suggests expectations; what is secretly hoped for or feared.

-- The second future card shows the longer-term outcome.
+- The second future card reveals the long-term outcome.

 The Secret of the High Priestess

-This spread is a nice alternative to the Celtic Cross, which covers basically the same ground.
+This spread makes a nice alternative to the Celtic Cross, which covers basically the same ground.
 It is useful when a question doesn’t quite call for the Ankh spread.
-This spread is helpful when you are looking into a current trend.
-The High Priestess may or may not present a mysterious secret to be analyzed after the rest of the spread.
+This tarot spread is helpful for looking into a current trend.
+The High Priestess may or may not present a mysterious secret to be analysed after the rest of the spread.

-1. and 2.
+1. & 2.
 Main impulses that represent the topic at hand.
-They may compliment or oppose one another.
+They may complement or oppose one another.

 3. This is the current influence at this time.

-5. The Waning Moon is the influence that you are putting behind you, what is moving into the past.
+5. The Waning Moon is the influence that is moving into the past.

 4. The Waxing Moon indicates what is on the horizon, or the approaching influence.
 This is the immediate future.

-7. The Light is what is clearly recognized, what is conscious.
+7. The Light is what is clearly recognized, consciously.

-6. The Dark shows what is there but not fully perceived, though noticed on a deeper level of consciousness.
+6. The Dark indicates what is there but not fully perceived, though noticed on a deeper level of consciousness.

-8. The Next Step is the near future, where this journey will take you.
+8. The Next Step is the near future, where this journey leads.

-9. The last card, if it happens to be of the Major Arcana, reveals the Secret of the High Priestess.
-This is a special message that you should pay extra special attention to.
+9. The final tarot card, only if it happens to be of the Major Arcana, reveals the Secret of the High Priestess.
+This is a special message that should be given added weight.

 Relationship Spread #1

-This spread is easy to read, like a convenient chart.
+This tarot spread is easy to read, like a convenient chart.
 In this spread, court cards generally indicate actual people with the same characteristics.
-Knights (or corresponding Princes, but not Kings) and Queens are meant to represent actual men and women in this tarot spread.
+Knights (or corresponding princes, but not kings) and queens are meant to represent actual men and women in this tarot spread.
 Look for patterns in the cards as always.

 Card #1 is the overall significator of the relationship.
-The 2 columns on either side of the significator characterize each individual’s role in the relationship.
+The two columns on either side of the significator characterise each individual’s role in the relationship.
 The relationship does not have to be romantic.
-In fact it could be a relationship between a person and a group, or even how 2 groups relate.
+In fact, it could be a relationship between a person and a group, or even how two groups relate.

-The top row, cards #7 & 2, shows the conscious thoughts of each person, or what they think about the relationship and likewise how they view their partner.
+The top row, cards #7 & #2, is about the conscious thoughts of each person, or what they think about the relationship and likewise how they view their partner.

-The middle row, cards #6 & 3, shows the way each individual feels about the other.
-Emotional awareness corresponds to a person’s unconscious thoughts that run deep, effecting a person in ways he or she is not fully aware of.
+The middle row, cards #6 & #3, reveals the way each individual feels about the other.
+Emotional awareness corresponds to a person’s unconscious thoughts that run deep, affecting a person in ways he or she is not fully aware of.

-The bottom row, cards #5 & 4, represents the way each person behaves, in other words the stance taken regarding the relationship.
-The way a person acts may be genuine, but sometimes people are phony and manipulative, so it is best to weigh this card against your partner’s other cards to determine if they match up.
+The bottom row, cards #5 & #4, represents the way each person behaves, in other words, the stance taken regarding the relationship.
+The way a person acts may be genuine, but sometimes people are phony and manipulative, so it is best to weigh this card against the other person’s cards to determine how they match up.

 Relationship Spread #2

-This relationship spread focuses more on the common ground of the relationship, with 3 cards in the middle column showing the common ground.
-The middle column essentially shows the past, present, and future of the relationship.
+This relationship spread focuses more on the common ground of the relationship, with three cards in the middle column showing the common ground.
+The middle column essentially displays the past, present, and future of the relationship.

-Card #4 shows the common base of the relationship, which may be thought of as the past events which have shaped their characters, bringing them together.
-Card #3 represents the current connection that binds them together, the values they share.
-Card #7 shows the common goals that would keep them together moving into the future.
+Card #4 stands for the common base of the relationship, which may be thought of as the past events which have shaped their characters, bringing them together.
+The current connection that binds them together is Card #3, indicating the values shared.
+Card #7 implies the common goals that would keep the pair together moving into the future.

 The columns on either side show what each partner brings to the table.
-Remember, relationships need not be romantic, and they partners could even be groups rather than individuals, whatever you choose.
-In this layout, the other person is on the left hand side, and you, the querent on the right.
+Remember, relationships need not be romantic, and the partners could even be groups rather than individuals.
+In this layout, the other person is on the left-hand side and the reader on the right.

 The Love Triangle

-Casually referred to as the Love Triangle, this spread can be used to determine the dynamics of the relationship between 3 people, whether or not romance is involved.
-This spread is drawn in the form of a hexagram, consisting of several large and small triangles.
-This spread is somewhat complicated, but not entirely that difficult.
+Casually referred to as the Love Triangle, this spread can be used to determine the dynamics of the relationship between three people, regardless of whether romance is involved.
+This spread is arranged in the form of a hexagram, consisting of several large and small triangles.
+This tarot spread may seem somewhat complicated, but it is not entirely that difficult.

 The first step is to interpret the card for each individual position in the spread.
-Generally the querent asks about a relationship that he or she is involved with, but this does not have to be the case.
-Ordinarily the querent’s representative card is #1, the querent’s person of interest is #2, and the other person would be #3.
+Generally, one might ask about a relationship they are involved in, but this does not have to be the case.
+Ordinarily, the reader’s representative card is #1, their main person of interest is #2, and the other person would be #3.

-The second step fills in the downward triangle and involves further examination of the individuals through their views of the other people.
-Each person has 2 more cards showing the way they see and relate to the other members of the triangle.
-For example, Card #6 shows how Person #3 relates to Person #1, while Card #9 shows Person #1‘s attitude toward Person #3.
+The second step fills in the downward triangle and involves a further examination of the individuals through their views of other people.
+Each person has two more cards showing the way they see and relate to the other members of the triangle.
+For example, Card #6 indicates how Person #3 relates to Person #1, while Card #9 stands for Person #1‘s attitude toward Person #3.

-The next step completes the upward triangle and the hexagram, focusing on cards 10–13.
-It also completes the many smaller triangles and shows the potential for each relationship.
-The final card, #13 can be considered the significator of the reading, which shows the overall potential for this 3-way relationship.
+The next step completes the upward triangle and the hexagram, focusing on cards #10–13.
+It also completes the many smaller triangles and hints at the potential for each relationship.
+The final card, #13 can be considered the significator of the reading, which suggests the overall potential for this three-way relationship.